The Bankrate promise

 - In general, any income such as a cash distribution from these will be taxable in the year it’s received, while any tax on capital gains will be deferred until it’s realized.

-Investors looking to get into the real estate game have a variety of options for many kinds of budget.
+Investors looking to get into the real estate game have a variety of options for many kinds of budgets.
 Real estate can be an attractive investment, but investors want to be sure to match their type of investment with their willingness and ability to manage it, including time commitments.